pmelange/openwrt-testlab/Documentation/Labgrid/README.md

 cd /opt
-sudo chown -R labgrid:labgrid labgrid-venv sudo chmod -R g+w labgrid-venv sudo usermod -a -G labgrid pi   # change username as needed sudo usermod -g labgrid pi      # optional to make labgrid the default group
+sudo chown -R labgrid:labgrid labgrid-venv sudo chmod -R g+w labgrid-venv sudo usermod -a -G labgrid pi   # add user pi to the labgrid group sudo usermod -g labgrid pi      # recommended to make labgrid the default group
 ```

-* Log out and back in again so that your user is now a member of the labgrid group.
+* Log out and back in again so that your user is now a member of the labgrid group with the '''groups''' command.

 * From within the labgrid repo, change to the openwrt-testlab branch and install labgrid